AI Didn’t Kill SEO – It Killed Bad SEO

 A Simple Workflow That Actually Works

-Instead of getting distracted by which tool to use, focus on process.
+Instead of getting distracted by which tool to use, focus on the process.

 Step 1 – Start with a real question